 Hey guys!
-Today I want to talk to you about the different phases of a statistical investigation.
-You might be wondering, what does that even mean?
+Today, I want to talk to you about the different phases of a statistical investigation.
+You might be wondering what that even means.
 Well, imagine you’re a detective trying to solve a mystery.
 In the same way, statisticians use a structured process to solve problems with data.
 Let’s break it down into 4 phases.

 Phase 1: Pose a question 🤔